-Are you are enriched by the Proms season?
+Are you enriched by the Proms season?
 Check out the five book choices of The Open University’s Dr Joanne Reardon, Senior Lecturer in Creative Writing.
 These tales feature the melodious golden threads of music and musical instruments as varied as the BBC Proms itself.
 From classical and opera to jazz and folk, these intensely human stories are woven around the music that forms them.

 1. Captain Corelli’s Mandolin by Louis de Bernières (published by Vintage, 1994)